rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

   - a *source-vrf*, which identifies the Virtual Routing and Forwarding (VRF) instance on which to reach receivers.
 This VRF is a network instance as defined in {{RFC8529}}.
 Publisher support for VRFs is optional and advertised using the *supports-vrf* feature. **TODO - do we also support inferring the VRF from the source interface?**

-  If none of the above parameters are set, notification messages egress the publisher's default interface.
+“If none of the above parameters are set, the publisher MAY decide which interface(s) to source notifications from.

 ### Receivers for Configured Subscriptions